How CF affects the body

 A change to a gene (called the CFTR gene) that regulates how cells move salt and water around means that the body’s mucus become very sticky and thick.
 This mucus builds up in the lungs, airways and digestive system, affecting breathing and digestion for people with CF.

-In healthy lungs, a thin layer of mucus lets the body trap dirt and bacteria so that the body can move them out of the lungs.
+In healthy lungs, a thin layer of mucus traps dirt and bacteria so that the body can move them out of the lungs.

 For people with CF their mucus is much thicker and stickier and it can clog the lungs and airways.
 This mucus is hard to clear from the lungs, so it can trap bacteria which can lead to lung infections.
 Persistent coughing is common among those with CF.